-Step 007a: When the validation and verification in Step 006a completed successfully, the IN-CSE shall create <AEAnnc> resource with an Unstructured-CSE-relative-Resource-ID equal to the value of the AE-ID-Stem, insert the AE-ID-Stem into the link attribute if it was selected by the IN-CSE, and send a successful response to the Registrar CSE.
+Step 007a: When the validation and verification in Step 006a completed successfully, the IN-CSE shall create <AEAnnc> resource with an Unstructured-CSE-relative-Resource-ID equal to the value of the AE-ID-Stem, replace the AE-ID-Stem for the trailing ‘S’ character in the Unstructured-CSE-relative-Resource-ID present in the link attribute if the AE-ID-Stem was selected by the IN-CSE, and send a successful response to the Registrar CSE.

 Step 008a: Upon reception of a successful response from the IN-CSE, the Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID that was used for the <AEAnnc> resource on the IN-CSE also as the assigned Unstructured-CSE-relative-Resource-ID for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.

-Case b) AE-ID-Stem starts with 'S' and AE includes an AE-ID-Stem (re-registration):
+Case b) AE-ID-Stem starts with 'S' and AE includes an AE-ID-Stem (initial registration or re-registration):

 Condition: In Step 003 it was determined that the AE-ID-Stem value to be used for the Registree AE starts with an 'S' character and a specific AE-ID-Stem was provided with the CREATE request of the Registree AE.
-This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform a re-registration using its already assigned AE-ID-Stem:
+This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform initial registration or re-registration using its already assigned AE-ID-Stem:

-Step 005b: The Receiver shall send an UPDATE request for an <AEAnnc> resource to the IN-CSE in order to update the already existing <AEAnnc> resource on the IN-CSE that is associated with the Registree AE.
-The following information shall be sent with that CREATE request:
+Step 005b: The receiver shall determine if an <AEAnnc> resource already exists on the IN-CSE that is associated with the Registree AE.
+The Receiver shall send an UPDATE request for an <AEAnnc> resource to the IN-CSE in order to update the already existing <AEAnnc> resource on the IN-CSE that is associated with the Registree AE in case of re-registration or the Receiver shall send a CREATE request for an <AEAnnc> resource to the IN-CSE in order to create an <AEAnnc> resource on the IN-CSE that is associated with the Registree AE in case of initial registration.
+The following information shall be sent with that UPDATE or CREATE request:

 The To parameter shall contain the SP-relative-Resource-ID format of the Resource ID for the <AEAnnc> resource which shall be constructed from the CSE-ID of the IN-CSE and the AE-ID-Stem that the Registree AE provided.

-The From parameter of the UPDATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID of the Receiver.
+The From parameter of the CREATE or UPDATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID or Absolute-CSE-ID followed by ‘/’ and the AE-ID-Stem value.

-The link attribute of the <AEAnnc> resource shall be updated to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.
+The link attribute of the <AEAnnc> resource shall be set (in case of initial registration) or updated(in case of re-registration) to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.

-The labels attribute of the <AEAnnc> resource shall be updated with the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:'.
+The labels attribute of the <AEAnnc> resource shall be set (in case of initial registration) or updated (in case of re-registration) to the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:' if present.
 If no Security Association was used by the Registree AE, a value of 'None' shall be used for Credential-ID.